1.1 States and Observables#

 • Global phase: The overall phase \(\mathrm{e}^{\mathrm{i}\phi}\vert\psi\rangle\) is unobservable — it drops out of all measurement probabilities.

-• Hermitian operators: Observables satisfy \(\hat{O} = \hat{O}^\dagger\), guaranteeing real eigenvalues (measurement outcomes) and orthonormal eigenstates.
+• Hermitian operators: Observables satisfy \(\hat{O} = \hat{O}^\dagger\), guaranteeing real eigenvalues and orthonormal eigenstates.

-• Spectral decomposition: Every Hermitian operator resolves as \(\hat{O} = \sum_m m\,\vert m\rangle\langle m\vert\), connecting its eigenvalues and eigenprojectors.
+• Spectral decomposition: Every Hermitian operator resolves as \(\hat{O} = \sum_m m\vert m\rangle\langle m\vert\).

 Learning Objectives#

-• Represent a qubit state as a vector in \(\mathbb{C}^2\) and as a point on the Bloch sphere; explain why global phase is unobservable.
+• Represent a qubit state as a vector in \(\mathbb{C}^2\) and as a Bloch sphere point; explain unobservable global phase.

 • Compute eigenvalues, eigenstates, and spectral decompositions of Pauli matrices.

-• Evaluate commutators and anticommutators of Pauli operators and use their algebra.
+• Evaluate commutators and anticommutators of Pauli operators.

-• Calculate expectation values \(\langle\hat{\sigma}^i\rangle\) for a general qubit state and relate them to the Bloch vector.
+• Calculate expectation values \(\langle\hat{\sigma}^i\rangle\) for general qubit states and relate them to the Bloch vector.

 Project#